-In collaboration with Don Lamb, Rick Kessler, and the astrophysics group at the FLASH center, I evaluate simulations of Type Ia Supernovae by comparing their light curves with observations.
-Below I describe some of our papers, in reverse chronological order.
+In collaboration with Don Lamb, Rick Kessler, and the astrophysics group at the FLASH center, I used to evaluate simulations of Type Ia Supernovae by comparing their light curves with observations.

 Three-dimensional simulations of pure deflagration models for thermonuclear Supernovae